snd/hinoki/README.md

 is present for that **key** in the **lifetime** then `hinoki` will return a promise that resolves exactly to that **value** !

-`hinoki` will always return a promise !
+`hinoki` always returns a promise !

 that code not very useful. we could have used `lifetime.three` directly.
 [we'll get to the useful stuff in a bit !](#sources-and-factories)